unwind/cade/README.md

 ======
 Cade is mostly a(nother) fun project on the side for me, it's not very high on my list of life priorites.
 It's on github just to join the mini-bandwagon of DCPU-16-related projects; it's always fun to group.
 Please think twice (and fork!) before deciding on using Cade as the core CPU emulation technology for anything serious.

+The `test/` directory contains some very early testing code, somewhat hampered by me not also implementing an assembler, and not wanting to add a hard dependency on any.

 Notes
 =====